translationexchange/tml-objc/README.md

 Internationalization & TML
 ==================

-If your application is already internationalized using the standard NSLocalizedString methods, you can simply import the Tml.h header in your .m file and Tml will take over the internationalization macros.
+If your application is already internationalized using the standard NSLocalizedString methods, you can simply import the TML+NSLocalizedString.h header in your .m file and Tml will take over the internationalization macros.

 ```objc
 #import "Tml.h"